aaronbloomfield/pdr/labs/lab06/index.md

 This will examine the two files byte-by-byte, and look for differences.
 If there are no differences, then `diff` will not print out ANY output.
 If there are differences, then they will be printed to the screen.
 This means that if `diff` prints anything, then your program is NOT producing the same results as we are expecting.
 All hope is not lost, though!
 If you look at the two files (you can load them up both in Emacs), it may very well be that the difference is in formatting -- you use two spaces, we use one space, for example.

-You can provide the `-w` flag to `diff` to have it ignore all whitespace on the lines it is comparing.
+Since we don't care about spacing, you can provide the `-w` flag to `diff` to have it ignore all whitespace.

 Keep in mind that your program execution may include a bit of additional output -- such as the prompts for the filenames, the timing information, etc.  If that is the only difference between output.txt and the sample output, then that's fine.